How Much Should Maths Tutoring Really Cost?

 Typical UK pricing

-If you’re based in Warrington or a similar UK town, prices are often lower than London, but still vary widely.
+If you’re based in UK towns such as Warrington or Harrogate, prices are often lower than London, but still vary widely.

 These figures are broadly in line with other regional areas across the UK.